tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-tracks-kanban.png
    :align: center
-   :alt: View of the talks' proposals page emphasizing the column proposal in Odoo Events.
+   :alt: View of the talks' proposals page emphasizing the column proposal in CoquiAPPs Events.

 If a proposal is accepted, move the :guilabel:`Event Track` to the appropriate stage in the Kanban view (e.g. `Confirmed`, etc.).
 Then, go to that particular event's template form, and click the